vijay03/cs360v-f21/Lab0.md

 ```
 in the command prompt.
 If the gdb_7.7 directory is not already on the VM, see [here](https://github.com/vijay03/cs360v-f20/blob/master/tools.md#patched-gdb) for instructions on installing it.

 Normally, you would specify the executable, but because this is a VM, for this lab, you have to use REMOTE DEBUGGING via GDB.
-Because of this, you will see the prompt (you do not have to type this) run:
+Run this command on the gdb prompt:
 ```
-target remote localhost:25000
+(gdb) target remote localhost:25000
 ```
 It will appear like the command is hanging, but it is simply waiting for the process to start.